SB 326 & SB 721 Compliance Experts

 Where owners usually get confused

 Most confusion comes from mixing up property type, cycle length, and sample rules.
-SB 326 usually maps to condominium or HOA-governed communities, while SB 721 usually maps to apartment ownership and rental housing.
+As a general rule, SB 326 maps to condominium or HOA-governed communities, while SB 721 maps to apartment ownership and rental housing.

 Why early planning helps

 Waiting until access, scheduling, or reporting becomes urgent usually makes the process harder.
-Early scoping gives owners and managers more room to coordinate residents, budgets, and field logistics.
+Early scoping gives owners and managers more room to coordinate residents, budgets, and field logistics — and avoids a last-minute scramble before a deadline.

 Need help identifying your compliance path?

-We can review the property type, ownership structure, and elevated element mix so you know which law likely applies and what the next inspection step should be.
+We can review the property type, ownership structure, and EEE mix so you know which law likely applies and what the next inspection step should be.